 Approach: Hawaii's airports could alter their landing fee structure to increase fees for less fuel efficient aircraft while offering reductions for more efficient aircraft.
 Overall fees collected could remain constant ("revenue neutral"), although the system would need to be revisited over time to ensure that adequate funds are raised even as fleetwide fuel efficiency improves.
-The system could lead to the diversion of more efficient aircraft to Hawaii airports rather than incremental demand for more fuel efficient aircraft, although in each case local fuel consumption would be reduced.
+The system could lead to the diversion of more efficient aircraft, although in each case local fuel consumption would be reduced.
 Fuel efficiency-based landing charges would be a pioneering policy with no implementation track-record; furthermore, it may take some years to generate the necessary CO2 certified data for some aircraft models, limiting the applicability of this measure in the short term.

-Assumptions: None.
+Assumptions: None324.